 The Great London Escape

-Covid-19 has changed the way we view cities and for many families has accelerated plans to move out of them.
+Covid-19 has changed the way we view cities and for many families accelerated their plans to move out of them.
 The pandemic has revolutionised homebuyers' priorities and there is no going back.
-These London buyers keen to swap city life for the rural idyll are fuelling the market frenzy.
-The number of homeowners buying outside of London hit a four-year high in December, despite the housing market being closed for nearly two months.
+London buyers keen to swap city life for the rural idyll are fuelling the market frenzy.
+The number of homeowners buying outside of London hit a four-year high in December 2020, despite the housing market having been closed for nearly two months earlier that year.
 London’s population is predicted to decline in 2021 for the first time this century.

 Coronavirus has extended commuter belts

 Many major London firms are shifting permanently to working from home arrangements.
 Buyers no longer have to prioritise a short train journey because for many their commute is only part time.
 The result?
 Demand for village properties has gone through the roof.
-Michael Graham’s entire region offers the best of both worlds to these buyers: an affordable country home with garden, a short drive from a train station within an hour’s commute of London.
-Buyers can move further out and get more for their money, and our sellers are benefitting from this well documented ‘race for space’.
-We now have three times as many registered buyers from the Greater London area than before the pandemic.
+Michael Graham’s entire region offers the best of both worlds to these buyers: an affordable country home with a garden, a short drive from a train station within an hour’s commute of London.
+Buyers can move further out and get more for their money and our sellers are benefitting from this well documented ‘race for space’.
+Michael Graham has three times as many registered buyers from the Greater London area than before the pandemic.

 Affordability and relative value